-In this case the difference was negligible – right under $20 for each one – chicken was higher at Kroger but noodles were a tad cheaper, it was that way for several items so while as a whole Kroger was thirty cents cheaper in the grand scheme of things for me it was six one way half-dozen the other.
+In this case the difference was negligible, right under $20 for each one.
+Chicken was higher at Kroger but noodles were a tad cheaper.
+It was that way for several items so while as a whole Kroger was thirty cents cheaper but in the grand scheme of things for me it was a wash.
 Also keep in mind the chicken base I purchased will last for several meals, as will the butter and the peas.

 Earth Fare was a completely different story.
-I am all about choice – we talked about nutritional differences or lack there of between organic and non-organic, there are none and Kim confirmed this.
-However, if it is a choice you make with your food dollars I have no problem with that, it just isn’t how I choose to spend my money.
+I am all about choice.
+We talked about nutritional differences or lack there of between organic and non-organic, there are none and Kim confirmed this.
+However, if it is a choice you make with your food dollars I have no problem with that.
+Paying for organic just isn’t how I choose to spend my money.

 There is a lot of information in this collage of pictures but the prices tell a story all in their own: